 Accessible and wheelchair-friendly homes have been included in the plans across all sites.

 All the homes are expected to be built based on a low carbon energy approach.

-“It’s high time that we embarked on this mass building of decent quality, eco friendly and truly affordable housing on the principle of health and well-being.”
+He said: “It’s high time that we embarked on this mass building of decent quality, eco friendly and truly affordable housing on the principle of health and wellbeing.”